-Let us know to get a better insight about the sciatica pain, its causes, the conditions under which it worsens, how to get relief from the pain, how to put a stop on it if it happens at night.
+Let us know to get a better insight about sciatica pain, its causes, the conditions under which it worsens, how to get relief from the pain, how to put a stop to it if it happens at night.

-Bulging or issues with lumbar spine results in sciatic pain.
-This can also be the result of changes in the bone structure, narrowing of the spine, rupturing of the disc or an ailment related to the spine, all such situations stress on the sciatic nerve which results in acute back pain which is very common for most of the pregnant ladies.
+Bulging or issues with the lumbar spine results in sciatic pain.
+This can also be the result of changes in the bone structure, narrowing of the spine, rupturing of the disc, or an ailment related to the spine, all such situations, stress on the sciatic nerve results in acute back pain which is very common for most of the pregnant ladies.

 Sciatic pain also happens due to a few reasons below as well:

 All this is the result of the increase in Relaxin, which is a pregnancy hormone that tends the ligaments to stretch and loosen in the pelvic structure.
 The additional baby weight also makes it more painful as it puts pressure on the hips and the pelvis and the sciatic nerve.